 Course Revision / Course Creation Awards

-The Faculty Center is once again excited to announce the availability of grants for either COURSE revisions/creation or for CURRICULAR revision/innovation.
-Both are described in separate sections below.
+The Faculty Center is once again excited to announce the availability of grants for COURSE revisions/creation, as described below.
 The aims are to encourage instructional faculty to explore something new/different or to address areas of need to enhance student learning.
 Anyone teaching a course is eligible to apply, although preference is given to persons with continuing contracts.

 The Course Revision/Creation application should not exceed three pages (12 pt font, 1 inch margins).
 Successful applications have been shorter.
 A one-paragraph executive summary or abstract of the project should be included at the beginning.
 The Guidelines section provides additional details.